jshlbrd/jshlbrd/README.md

 # Josh Liburdi

-Working in infosec with a focus on threat detection, incident response, and distributed systems.
 Reach me on [LinkedIn](https://www.linkedin.com/in/joshliburdi/) if you want to chat!

 ## 📑 Open-Source Software
 ### 💡 [Substation](https://github.com/brexhq/substation)